muliarska/microservices/README.md

 ## Usage example

 ### 0. Run Consul
-TO start Consul run `bash consul/start.sh`
+To start Consul run `bash consul/start.sh`

 To stop the Consul, run `bash consul/stop.sh` in the end.